2vg/CS2-MapCycleAndChooser-COFYYE/README.md

 ## Features

 - **Next Map Configuration & Display**: Set the next map in the cycle and display it for players.
 - **Map Voting**: Players can vote for a new map towards the end of the current map.
 - **Real-time Voting Percentages**: View the percentage of votes for each map in real time.
 - **Admin Map List**: Admins can access a list of available maps and instantly change the current map.
 - **Dynamic Map Cycle**: Set which maps are part of the cycle and which ones can be changed from the map list.
 - **Dynamic Map Cycle Time**: Set whether each map is selected as a cycle based on time.
 - **Dynamic Map Selection**: Maps are selected based on the current number of players, with options for max and min player thresholds.
 - **Custom Map Display**: Show custom names instead of map values (e.g., showing "Dust II" instead of "de_dust2").
 - **Round/Timelimit-Based Map Changes**: Change maps based on the number of rounds or time limits.
 - **Vote Start Sound**: Play a sound when the voting for a new map begins.
 - **Ignore Option**: Players can now choose to ignore the current vote.
 - **Extend Map Option**: Allows players to vote to extend the current map instead of switching to a new one.
 - **Timeleft Command (`!timeleft`)**: Displays the remaining time before the map changes.
 - **Current Map Command (`!currentmap`)**: Shows the name of the map currently being played.
 - **Last Map Command (`!lastmap`)**: Displays the previously played map.
 - **Map Change Delay**: Configurable delay after the current map ends before the next map loads.
 - **Vote Trigger Time**: Set how long before the end of the map the voting process should start.
 - **Command Aliases**: Each command can have multiple aliases for easier accessibility.
 - **Rock The Vote (`!rtv`)**: Allows players to vote to change the map before the end of the current map.
 - **Map Cooldowns**: Prevents the same maps from being played too frequently by setting a cooldown period in map cycles.
 - **Individual Map Configuration Files**: Each map now has its own configuration file for easier management.
+- **Map Nomination (`!nominate`)**: Allows players to nominate maps to be included in the next map vote.

 ## Screenshots